s-a-nersisyan/ExhauFS/README.md

 <details>
   <summary>Available parameters</summary>

-  🔴!NOTE! - All paths to files / directories should be relative to the configuration file directory
+  🔴!NOTE! - All paths to files / directories can be either relative to the configuration file directory or absolute paths
   * `data_path`
       Path to csv table of the data.